neilhewitt/FocusPuller/README.md

 ## Window targeting rules

 The default rules are stored in `defaultrules.json` which will be found alongside the executable.

-If you want to customize the rules, edit the file before first run.
-After first run, the rules are saved to the `settings.json` file and you can change them again there if you need to.

 The rules file is a JSON array of objects with the following properties:

 - **ClassName**: The class name of the window to match - case sensitive, exact match
 - One or more **TitlePrefixes**: An array of title prefixes to match (for example, one for MSFS 2024 and one for MSFS 2020)

+`[
+    {
+      "ClassName": "AceApp",
+      "TitlePrefixes": [
+        "Microsoft Flight Simulator 2024 -",
+        "Microsoft Flight Simulator 2020 -",
+        "Microsoft Flight Simulator -"
+      ]
+    }
+]`

+If you want to customize the rules permanently, edit this file before first run.
+After first run, the rules in use are saved to the `settings.json` file and you can change them there if you need to.

 Title matching is case sensitive and partial - the actual window title only needs to *start* with one of the prefixes.
 This allows for dynamic titles that may include version numbers or other changing information, which is the case for Microsoft Flight Simulator.